berlinonline/Dat0r/README.md

 ## Community

 Please contribute by [forking](http://help.github.com/forking/) and sending a [pull request](http://help.github.com/pull-requests/).
 If unsure what to do have a look at the `TODO.md` file as a starting point.
+You can get in touch with us via irc by joining the #environaut channel on freenode.

 ## Changelog